testpackage/testpackage/README.md

  * Provides `VisibleAssertions` replacement for `org.junit.Assert` which makes it easier to identify causes of assertion errors
  * Pretty, clean output of test failures, focusing on information that is most useful to the developer without displaying huge stack traces
  * JUnit XML report output, compatible with Jenkins (uses code from Twitter Commons, see attributions below)
- * Fast-fast mode, which aborts the test run when the first test failure happens
+ * Fail-fast mode, which aborts the test run when the first test failure happens
  * Test prioritisation, which runs recently failed tests first, on the basis that these are most likely to identify persistent problems.
 This can be particularly powerful when used with fail-fast mode.

 ## How do I use it?